 \textbf{Implementation details.} We implement our models in PyTorch~\cite{pytorch_paper} with MMDetection toolbox~\cite{chen2019mmdetection}.
-We use the distributed training framework with 8 GPUs. \textit{For Fahshionpedia dataset}, we adopt similar settings as original work.
+We use the distributed training framework with 8 GPUs. \textit{For Fashionpedia dataset}, we adopt similar settings as the original work.
 We use large scale jittering that resizes an image to a random ratio between $[0.5, 2.0]$ of the target input image size.
 ResNet-50, ResNet-101~\cite{resnet} and Swin-Transformer~\cite{liu2021swin} are used as the backbone network and the remaining layers use Xavier~\cite{xavier_init} initialization.
 The optimizer is AdamW~\cite{ADAMW} with weight decay 0.0001.
 The training batch size is set to 16 and all models are trained with 8 GPUs.
-Since this dataset is smaller than COCO, following original work, we enlarge the dataset by repeating several times of origin size to match the size of COCO dataset.
-We report standard $1\times$ and $3\times $ traininig schedules for fair comparison following~\cite{jia2020fashionpedia} where $1\times$ is nearly 36 epochs.
 We adopt 12 epochs training (one-third of 1 $\times$ schedule by default, 12 epochs in original size.) for ablation studies.
 We empirically found more training epochs leads to better results.
 All the models adopt the single scale inference. \textit{For both ModaNet and DeepFashion dataset}, we follow the same setting from COCO~\cite{coco_dataset} for fair comparison.
 Note that since both datasets have no attribute labels, we treat the mask classification labels as one attribute without the modification of network architecture.
-We use the same standard COCO data augmentation settings in mmdetection~\cite{chen2019mmdetection}.
+We present more implementation details in appendix.

 \textbf{Metrics.} Following previous works, we adopt mask based mean average precision (AP$^{\text{mask}}_{\text{IoU}}$) which is the default COCO setting for instance segmentation evaluation.
 Moreover, we also adopt mAP that also consider F1-score (AP$^{\text{mask}}_{\text{IoU+F}_1}$) for joint evaluating segmentation and attribute recognition.
 This is the \textbf{main metric} for comparison.
 The GFlops are obtained with $3\times1020\times1020$ inputs following the original work~\cite{jia2020fashionpedia}.
 Moreover, we also report the gap $G$ between AP$^{\text{mask}}_{\text{IoU}}$ and AP$^{\text{mask}}_{\text{IoU+F}_1}$ since the latter is more challenging.